-After a diagnosis and treatment of endometrial cancer, you may not feel physically or emotionally ready to start having sex again for a while.
+After a radical hysterectomy for cancer, you may not feel physically or emotionally ready to start having sex again for a while.
 We normally advise women not to have sexual intercourse for 6 weeks following surgery.

 During this time, it may feel important for you and your partner to maintain intimacy, despite refraining from sexual intercourse.
 However, some couples are both physically and emotionally ready to resume having sex much sooner and this can feel like a positive step.
-If you have any individual worries or concerns, please discuss them with the gynaecology CNS.
+If you have any worries or concerns, please discuss them with the gynaecology CNS.